Prajakta713/Movie_Recommendation-_System/README.md

 python train_emotion_model.py
 ```
 ## Results
 The model currently achieves an accuracy of approximately 53% on the FER-2013 dataset.
 This can be further improved by using more advanced neural network architectures or larger datasets.
-A brief discussion of the model's performance, challenges faced, and potential areas for improvement could be added here.